+Admissions test format.
 The admissions test consists of two stages:

-1. Olympiad assignment

-2. Interviewing.
+- 1. Competitive selection of documents (portfolio) - 2.
+Interviewing.

 Only those applicants who have scored at least 35 points for the first stage shall be admitted to the second stage.
-In order to pass the Olympiad, the applicants must score at least 50 points.
+In order to pass admissions test, the applicants must score at least 50 points.